-There are three directors in the class whose term of office expires in 2023, Paul Manning, Lawrence Eichenfield and Craig Ballaron.
-Mr. Manning and Mr. Ballaron were previously elected by our stockholders.
-Dr. Eichenfield was appointed by the Board in July 2020.
-Dr. Eichenfield was recommended to our Nominating and Corporate Governance Committee by two of our non-management directors.
-Our Nominating and Corporate Governance Committee then recommended Dr. Eichenfield's appointment to our Board.
-If elected at the Annual Meeting, each of these nominees will serve until the 2026 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
+There are two directors in the class whose term of office expires in 2024: Ted White and Mark Prygocki.
+Mr. White and Mr. Prygocki were previously elected by our stockholders.
+If elected at the Annual Meeting, each of these nominees will serve until the 2027 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
 It is the Company's policy to invite and encourage directors and nominees for director to attend the Annual Meeting.
-Six directors attended the 2022 Annual Meeting of Stockholders.
+One director attended the 2023 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
+Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
 If any of the nominees becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee may instead be voted for the election of a substitute nominee that we propose.
 Each person nominated for election has agreed to serve if elected.
 We have no reason to believe that any of the nominees will be unable to serve.

 The Nominating and Corporate Governance Committee seeks to assemble a board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience and capability in various areas necessary to oversee and direct the Company's business.
 To that end, the Nominating and Corporate Governance Committee has identified and evaluated nominees in the broader context of the Board's overall composition, with the goal of recruiting members who complement and strengthen the skills of other members and who also exhibit integrity, experience, judgment, commitment, skills, diversity, expertise and other qualities that the Nominating and Corporate Governance Committee views as critical to effective functioning of the Board.
-The brief biographies below include information, as of the date of this proxy statement, regarding the specific and particular experience, qualifications, attributes or skills of each director or nominee that led the Nominating and Corporate Governance Committee to believe that nominee should continue to serve on the Board.
+The brief biographies below include information, as of the date of this proxy statement, regarding the specific and particular experience, qualifications, attributes or skills of each director or nominee that led the Nominating and Corporate Governance Governance Committee to believe that nominee should continue to serve on the Board.
 However, each of the members of the Nominating and Corporate Governance Committee may have a variety of reasons why he or she believes a particular person would be an appropriate nominee for the Board, and these views may differ from the views of other members.